kongmunist/Webcam-Eyetracking/README.md

+# WARNING - DEPRECATED
+I no longer remember how this code all works, as such I am recommending for you not to use it because I will not be able to answer any questions.

 # Webcam-Eyetracking

 Originally a repo for doing facial recognition and matching an emoji to it, I've since hijacked it to hold my models and data collection and raw data for my eye tracking mouse.
 I use hough circles to perform pupil detection, and use a CNN on a bunch of data I collected.